Rhizome-Conifer/conifer-user-guide/autopilot.md

 - Like the web itself, Autopilot is a “best-effort” approach: Sites may not be captured fully due to rate limiting, or unexpected network issues.
 The status messages and status log will help explain what has happened and how much content was captured.

 - Web sites can be expected to be frequently redesigned or technically re-architectured.
 When such an updated happens, Autopilot behaviors probably won’t continue working as planned and need to be adapted.
+Each behavior lists a date when it was last updated.

 - At the moment, the Autopilot works on single web pages.
-If you see the URL changing during a behavior’s execution, the Autopilot didn’t navigate to a new page, but the web site’s functionality itself changed the display of the URL to represent the current state of a web app.
-Since such URLs are also linkable from the "outside" of the web app, Webrecorder requests that outside view in the background and makes that into a bookmark.
+If you see the URL changing during a behavior’s execution, the Autopilot didn’t navigate to a new page, but the web site’s functionality itself changed the display of the URL to represent the its current state.
+Since such URLs are also linkable from the "outside" of the web page, Conifer requests that outside view in the background and makes that into a bookmark.

 ## Troubleshooting